Skip to content

 What a good outcome looks like

-Fewer ambiguous pages, stronger leading pages, cleaner supporting pages, and a structure that makes the page roles obvious.
+Fewer ambiguous pages, stronger leading pages, cleaner supporting pages, and a structure that makes the page jobs obvious.

 What this clarifies